tinygo-org/tinygo-site/content/microcontrollers/esp8266-nodemcu.md

 ---
-title: "ESP8266"
+title: "ESP8266 - NodeMCU"
 weight: 3
 ---

-The [Espressif ESP8266](https://www.espressif.com/en/products/socs/esp8266) is small yet powerful SoC that is usually used for WiFi applications thanks to its built-in radio.
+The [Espressif ESP8266](https://www.espressif.com/en/products/socs/esp8266) NodeMCU is a small yet powerful SoC that is usually used for WiFi applications thanks to its built-in radio.

 ## Interfaces